typeTeja/dotnetwork/README.md

 ## Building for Production

-The Dockerfile is already configured for production with Nginx.
-The application is served on port 80 inside the container, which is then mapped to port 8080 on your host machine.
+The Dockerfile is configured for production with Nginx.
+The application is served on port 8080 inside the container, which is then mapped to port 8080 on your host machine.

 ## Customization